Deborah Chambers: Legal career

-After graduation, she worked as a solicitor at Butler White & Hannah, Meredith Connell, and Russell McVeagh MacKenzie Bartleet & Co.
+After graduation, she worked as a solicitor at Butler White & Hannah, a Crown prosecutor at Meredith Connell, and a solicitor at Russell McVeagh MacKenzie Bartleet & Co.
 She also spent a year in Glasgow, Scotland, as a procurator fiscal depute prosecuting crime.

 In 1989, she went to the bar joining Shortland Chambers.
 In 1994 she appeared with Alan Galbraith QC in the Privy Council acting for Richard Prebble, then Minister of State-Owned Assets in Prebble v Television New Zealand Ltd. In 2007, she joined Bankside Chambers and was appointed a Queen's Counsel the same year.
 She is described as a "divorce guru" and "the Divorce Queen".

-Chambers has been counsel in many significant relationship property and trust cases in New Zealand.
+Chambers has been counsel in many significant equity, trust and relationship property cases in New Zealand.
 She advocated for broadening the definition of "property" to include for example a spouse or partner's enhanced earning capacity in Z v Z and for better recognition of economic disparity in cases like M v B on behalf of traditional wives.
 More recently, she acted as counsel for the wife in Clayton v Clayton.
 The decisions of the Court of Appeal and Supreme Court in that case rewrote the landscape in regard to trust law in New Zealand.

-Chambers has consistently been placed on the power list of New Zealand’s lawyers, most recently as the 34th most powerful lawyer in the country and the only female QC in private practice to be listed in the 2021 power list.
+Chambers has consistently been placed on the power list of New Zealand’s lawyers, most recently as the 42nd most powerful lawyer in the country and the only female QC in private practice to be listed in the 2022 power list.

-In 2022 Chambers was ranked as the high net worth barrister at the New Zealand Bar in regard to the handling of relationship property and trust litigation matters generally and of high profile divorce cases in particular.
+In all recent years including 2024, Chambers was ranked as the high net worth barrister at the New Zealand Bar in regard to the handling of relationship property and trust litigation matters generally and of high profile divorce cases in particular.
 She held that position at both the Global and Asia-Pacific Chambers and Partners Guide with the Guide spotlighting her achievements as including multi-jurisdictional aspects and attracting “especially favourable notice”.
-The Chambers Guide noted that interviewees widely acknowledge her to be a preeminent practitioner in her field, one source unhesitatingly calling her “the very top relationship property lawyer in the country” and adding “she is a fearless advocate, unflinching in her dedication to advancing her client’s case.”
-In March 2022 she was listed as the leading family and relationship property law Senior Counsel in Doyles Guide.
+The Chambers Guide noted that interviewees widely acknowledge her to be a preeminent practitioner in her field, one source unhesitatingly calling her "the very top relationship property lawyer in the country" and adding "she is a fearless advocate, unflinching in her dedication to advancing her client’s case."
+In March 2022, 2023 and 2024 she was listed as the Leading Family and Relationship Property Law Barrister in Doyles Guide.